 Can Tesamorelin Help With Abdominal Fat in Perimenopause?

-Tesamorelin is a synthetic peptide that stimulates the release of growth hormone.
+Tesamorelin reduces abdominal fat by stimulating growth hormone secretion.
 It was first studied for its ability to reduce abdominal fat in HIV-related lipodystrophy, where clinical trials showed significant reductions in visceral fat.
-Research has since looked at its effects on metabolism, fat distribution, and muscle preservation in broader contexts.
+Research has since looked at its effects on metabolism, fat distribution, and muscle preservation primarily within HIV populations.

 In perimenopause, weight gain around the midsection is a common challenge.
-While Tesamorelin has not been studied or approved specifically for this stage, findings from existing research suggest it may influence pathways that regulate fat storage and energy balance.
+While Tesamorelin has not been specifically studied or approved for this stage, findings from existing research indicate it influences growth hormone pathways involved in fat metabolism.
+However, its effects remain unproven in perimenopausal women.

-Beyond metabolism, perimenopause can also affect how the body heals and recovers.
-Slower recovery, joint stiffness, and muscle discomfort are common, which is where TB500, a peptide tied to tissue repair, comes into focus.
+Beyond metabolism, perimenopause affects how the body heals and recovers.
+Slower recovery, joint stiffness, and muscle discomfort are common, which is where TB500, a peptide linked to tissue repair, comes into play.

 Explore Tesamorelin from Peptide Works, a synthetic peptide that triggers growth hormone release and has been examined for its effects on abdominal fat.